 Parenthetical In-text Citation

-Note: The month is not shown in the in-text citation.
-Example: (Bank of England, 2024) See Figure YM-1 for an example of a parenthetical in-text citation.
+Note: The month and day are not shown in the in-text citation.
+See Figure YMD-1 for an example of a parenthetical in-text citation.

-Write the year the report was published or released in parentheses immediately after the name.
+Write the year in parentheses straight after the cited author name or names.

-Figure YM-2: Narrative In-text Citation (Year and Month)
+Figure YMD-2: Narrative In-text Citation Including Year Only

-Reference List Entry Format the date section of the citation as follows:
+Format the date section of the reference list entry as follows:

 Include a parenthetical or narrative in-text citation.